Shail-26/401-Uauthorized/README.md

 This is simple BMI calculator.

-In this, you have to input the value like weight and height and it will give you your BMI and then provide you some other information, like if you are overweight then how much weight you would required to loose to come under the normal condition, etc.
+In this, you have to input the value like weight and height and it will give you your BMI and then provide you some other information.

-In this, you have to input some values like weight and height.
-It will give you your BMI and then some other information.

-For example, if you are overweight then it shows how much weight you should loose to become normal.
+if you are overweight then how much weight you would required to loose to come under the normal condition, etc.

 Regards,